 Find out how Vivint can make your home more comfortable and convenient.
 Call us at 855.822.1220 for a free consultation today.

 Get a free quote today.

 A Vivint Smart Home Pro will contact you within 24 hours.
-Or skip the form and call now: 866.822.1220.
+Or skip the form and call now: 844.481.8630.

-Qualifying system purchase requires minimum $599.99 equipment purchase and applicable services agreement.
+Qualifying system purchase requires minimum $599.99 expenditure on equipment after all discounts have been applied, professional installation, and execution of Vivint monitoring services agreement.
 Click here for monthly service plan prices.
-Equipment purchase may be financed subject to an agreement with one of Vivint's financing partners.
+DIY system purchases and reactivations of previously-installed systems not eligible for offer.
 Offer not available in all states or provinces.
+Equipment purchase may be financed separately subject to an agreement with one of Vivint's third-party financing partners.
 Monthly $1.48 cellular network maintenance fee applies.
 Taxes and local permit fees may apply.
-New Vivint Customers only.

-Financing Options Available
+Third-Party Financing Options Available

 Vivint Systems & Services